VivekAChawla/AE-NI-Gradient-Library-Workflow/README.md

 Contents

-The repository contains one Jupyter notebook:
+The repository contains two primary notebook formats:

 AENI_Gradient_Library_Workflow_v2.ipynb

 Self-contained notebook implementing the complete simulation workflow, including cost modeling, Gaussian-process surrogate modeling, and adaptive measurement strategies.

 All figures and results in the manuscript can be reproduced from this notebook.

+Two versions of the notebook are included:

+1. Colab Version

+    Structured for direct execution in Google Colab.

+    Uses `wget` commands to automatically download the required Book 1 datasets and supporting files.

+2. Standard Local `.ipynb` Version

+    Intended for local execution from the GitHub repository structure.

+    Assumes the Book 1 datasets and supporting files are already included locally within the repository folders and are loaded directly from disk paths.

+A second file:

+AENI_Gradient_Library_Workflow.pdf

-A second file (AENI_Gradient_Library_Workflow.pdf) is included only as a static version with previously generated outputs for convenience.
+is included only as a static version with previously generated outputs for convenience.

 Notebook Overview